 List of safe countries of origin

-Anticipating an EU list of safe countries of origin, the State Secretary communicated at the end of 2015 his intention to draft a national list of safe countries of origin.
+Anticipating an EU list of safe countries of origin, the Secretary of State communicated at the end of 2015 the intention to draft a national list of safe countries of origin.
 As provided in the recast Asylum Procedures Directive and Article 3.105ba of the Aliens Decree, this national list was annexed to the Aliens Regulation.
+In 2022, it has also been added to the Aliens Circular.
 The list contains countries in which, according to the Dutch government, nationals are under no risk of persecution, torture or inhuman or degrading treatment.
-Following a judgement from the Council of State from April 2021, the State Secretary had to reassess the list of safe countries of origin.
+Following a judgement from the Council of State from April 2021, the Secretary of State had to reassess the list of safe countries of origin.
 The Council ruled that the IND had to reassess the list every two years and that this reassessment should be carried out through the same procedure used for the designation of a country as a safe country of origin.
-The ‘quick reassessment’ that was normally carried out by the IND and focused only on sources from the US State Department and Freedom House – only if these sources showed significant changes in the country, the IND would carry out a ‘full reassessment’ consulting all sources stated by Article 37(3) Procedures Directive.
+This reassessment replaced the ‘quick reassessment’ that was normally carried out by the IND and focused only on sources from the US State Department and Freedom House – only if these sources showed significant changes in the country, the IND would carry out a ‘full reassessment’ consulting all sources stated by Article 37(3) Procedures Directive.
 The period of mandatory reassessment was completed on 4 November 2021, resulting in cancelling Algeria as a safe country of origin and adding some groups of exemption and groups of special attention to the designation of Mongolia, Morocco, Tunisia and Georgia as safe countries of origin.
-In addition, the State Secretary decided to shorten the list of safe countries of origin in order to lower the periodical efforts to reassess their situation.
-Twelve countries – from which an extremely limited number of asylum seekers came from – were deleted from the list: Andorra, Australia, Canada, Iceland, Japan, Liechtenstein, Monaco, New Zealand, Norway, San Marino, Vatican City and Switzerland.
+In addition, the Secretary of State decided to shorten the list of safe countries of origin in order to lower the periodical efforts to reassess their situation.
+Twelve countries – from which an extremely limited number of asylum seekers arrives – were deleted from the list: Andorra, Australia, Canada, Iceland, Japan, Liechtenstein, Monaco, New Zealand, Norway, San Marino, Vatican City and Switzerland.
+All countries of origin still need to be reassessed every two years.
+In addition, the IND needs to constantly monitor whether there are signs that a change of situation for the worse is taking place in a country designated as a safe country of origin.

 On 14 December 2021, the temporary suspension of India as a safe country of origin was reassessed.
 India has then again returned to its designation as a safe country of origin, with the exception of the union territory of Jammu and Kashmir and with the exception of religious minorities, such as Muslims and Christians, as well as Dalit women and girls and journalists.
 In addition, special attention has to be paid to those who have been critical of government and government policy and have encountered problems as a result, including, for example, human rights activists, academics and protesters.

-According to the EASO overview, the Netherlands had the longest list of safe countries of origin of all EU+ member states.
-As of 1 January 2022, the following countries have been designated safe countries of origin:
+As of 1 January 2023, the following countries have been designated safe countries of origin:

 - EU Member States